kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

    //   - Status=False: Scheduling failed (i.e., timeout, unschedulable, etc.).
    //   - Status=Unknown: Scheduling is in progress.
    //
+   // Known reasons for PodGroupScheduled condition:
+   // - "Scheduled": All required pods have been successfully scheduled.
+   // - "Unschedulable": The PodGroup cannot be scheduled due to resource constraints,
+   //   affinity/anti-affinity rules, or insufficient capacity for the gang.
+   // - "SchedulingGated": One or more pods in the PodGroup have scheduling gates
+   //   that must be cleared before scheduling can proceed.
+   // - "Preempted": The PodGroup was preempted to make room for higher-priority workloads.
+   // - "Timeout": The PodGroup failed to schedule within the configured timeout.
+   //
    // +optional
    Conditions []metav1.Condition
 }